grammophone/Grammophone.Domos.Environment/README.md

 # Grammophone.Domos.Environment
-This project defines the contract for retrieving the logged-in users from the environment for te Domos integrated session system.
+This .NET Standard 2.0 library defines the contract for retrieving the logged-in users from the environment for te Domos integrated session system.

 It is part of the 3rd generation of the Domos integrated session system which will support security, SaaS,